 Minor Spills Remove all ignition sources.
 Clean up all spills immediately.
-Avoid contact with skin and eyes.
+Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
-Use dry clean up procedures and avoid generating dust.
-Place in a suitable, labelled container for waste disposal.
+Contain and absorb small quantities with vermiculite or other absorbent material.
+Wipe up.
+Collect residues in a flammable waste container.
 Drains for storage or use areas should have retention basins for pH adjustments and dilution of spills before discharge or disposal of material.
 Check regularly for spills and leaks.
 Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water course.
-Stop leak if safe to do so.
-Contain spill with sand, earth or vermiculite.